helpbuttons/hb-docs/docs/English/concepts.md

         └── Tags subscriptions, roles, profiles
 ```

-One server can have multiple Networks.
-Networks can federate with other servers.
-Buttons can be shared across Networks that use the same ButtonTemplate.
+Each installation runs one Network.
+Installations can federate with other servers, sharing users and content.
+Buttons can be shared across federated Networks that use the same ButtonTemplate.

 ---